mikecann/mikecann.co.uk/public/posts/battletabs-discord-launch/post.md

 + MedalAwardingService - to potentially award a user a new medal
 + UserChatDetectionService - to check for abuse if a user plays the same person multiple times
 + UserStatsService - to update a user’s stats
++ ChallengeUpdatingService - to progress any challenges the user might be on
 + TVChannelsService - to update any playing BattleTabsTV instances

 Each of these is a totally different feature in the game and independent of each other, which is why they are handled as events rather than inline function calls in the first place.

 When a battle was finished, I would publish a `matchFinished` event to the queue ([managed by pgboss](https://github.com/timgit/pg-boss)).
 The event would then be picked up by a background worker to handle all that work mentioned above.

-I realized, though, that instead of sending it to the background, I could simply emit a "server event" in addition to the "app event."
-Then, each of those systems could listen to the server event instead
+I realized, though, that instead of sending it to the background, I could simply emit a "server event" in addition to the "app event".
+These server events would only be listenable by services running on that one server.

- of the app event.

 This shifted the computational burden from the background workers to the web workers, which could easily scale horizontally.